Last revised on November 15, 2022.

 Below is the Kakeshwar temple; it was rebuilt after the 1934 earthquake with a shikhara-style top placed on a Newari-style ground floor.
 Behind it are the Taleju Mandir and a wing of the royal palace complex.

 Not far from the Kotlingeshwar and Mahavishnu mandirs is another ticket booth.
-Walk past it and head north and you are on your way to Thamel, passing through the Indra Chowk pictured below.
-The streets pulsate with life and commerce and small street shrines to Shiva and Vishnu and other Hindu deities.
-Yes, it can be chaotic, especially with the honking motorcycles and automobiles, and the air pollution is bad but after a third visit to Durbar Square in twenty years, I can’t help but say – Wow, what an amazing place Kathmandu is!
+Walk past it and head north, and you are on your way to Thamel, passing through the Indra Chowk pictured below.
+The streets pulsate with life and commerce, and small street shrines to Shiva and Vishnu and other Hindu deities.
+Yes, it can be chaotic, especially with the honking motorcycles and automobiles, and the air pollution is terrible.
+Still, after a third visit to Durbar Square in twenty years, I can’t help but say – “Wow, what a fantastic place Kathmandu is!
 Is it worth 1000 NRP?
 Absolutely!